nicseltzer/python-training/README.md

 >>> # Docstrings
 >>> """
 ...
 This is an example of a doc string.
-This commonly contains information about ... the class delcaration that immediately precedes it.
+This commonly contains information about ... the class, function or top-level delcaration
 ... """

+    def docStringExample(x):
+    """ Takes an argument of 'x' and returns 'x' to the power of 'x'.""" return x ** x

 ```

 args vs kwargs